Interface Query

 • setCacheRetrieveMode

-@Deprecated(since="4.0", forRemoval=true) Query setCacheRetrieveMode(CacheRetrieveMode cacheRetrieveMode)
+@Deprecated(since="4.0", forRemoval=true) @Nonnull Query setCacheRetrieveMode(@Nonnull CacheRetrieveMode cacheRetrieveMode)

 Deprecated, for removal: This API element is subject to removal in a future version.